 TESTIMONIAL

 I consulted with Mr. Niemann following a recommendation from an associate in Brick, New Jersey.
 I was told that Mr. Niemann would be an excellent person to discuss an investment opportunity that was represented to me as very profitable.
 Mr. Niemann met with me promptly and reviewed the information provided by the promoter.
 After considering the promotional information, Mr. Niemann cautioned me against the investment.
-He requested a four-way conference be set up so that he could meet face to face, eye to eye with the promoter of this opportunity.
-After several hours of intense questioning and discussion, Mr. Niemann courteously and professionally concluded the meeting, whereupon he immediately told me not to invest a single penny into this scam as I would lose my investment.
+He requested that a four-way conference be set up so he could meet face-to-face with the promoter of this opportunity.
+After several hours of intense questioning and discussion, Mr. Niemann concluded the meeting courteously and professionally.
+He immediately told me not to invest a single penny in this scam, as I would lose my investment.
 At the time, I was looking to invest several hundred thousand dollars.
 Thank God I listened to Mr. Niemann.

 Since our meeting, I have learned that the deal was, in fact, a scam and that I would have lost my entire investment.
 Mr. Niemann’s straight-talking, highly investigative questioning and insight, coupled with his significant past business experience, were invaluable to me.